leomol/spreading-depolarization/README.md

 ## Usage
 - Go to the FPA folder and run `startup.m` to add FPA dependencies to the MATLAB search path.
-- Run `analysis1.m` to pre-process fibre-photometry data and get behavior triggered data.
+- Edit `analysis1.m` to match your experimental configuration (e.g. path to files and column numbers, etc) then run to pre-process fibre-photometry data and get behavior triggered data.
 - Run `analysis2.m` to detect peak derivatives in ipsilesional GCaMP6f related to stroke.

 ## Changelog